voxel51/fiftyone/docs/source/cli/index.rst

       -j JSON_PATH, --json-path JSON_PATH
                             the path to a samples JSON file to view -p PORT, --port PORT  the port number to use
-      -r, --remote          whether to launch a remote dashboard session
+      -r, --remote          whether to launch a remote App session

 **Examples**

 .. code-block:: shell

-    # View a dataset stored on disk in the dashboard
+    # View a dataset stored on disk in the App
     fiftyone dashboard view --dataset-dir <dataset-dir> --type <type>

 .. code-block:: shell

-    # View a zoo dataset in the dashboard
+    # View a zoo dataset in the App
     fiftyone dashboard view --zoo-dataset <name> --splits <split1> ...

 .. code-block:: shell

-    # View a dataset stored in JSON format on disk in the dashboard
+    # View a dataset stored in JSON format on disk in the App
     fiftyone dashboard view --json-path <json-path>

 .. code-block:: shell

-    # View the dataset in a remote dashboard session
+    # View the dataset in a remote App session
     fiftyone dashboard view ... --remote

-Connect to remote dashboard
+Connect to remote App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connect to a remote FiftyOne Dashboard.
+Connect to a remote FiftyOne App.

 .. code-block:: text